some-natalie/some-natalie/_posts/2022-12-12-arch-guide-to-selfhosted-actions.md

 The persistence here is somewhat independent of the platform chosen.
 Bare metal ephemeral runners are possible, but may require more effort than a solution based on virtual machines or containers.
 The _exact_ way this gets implemented depends a lot on the other parts and pieces of your unique platform.

-:information_desk_person: **Opinion** - More ephemeral and version-controlled are harder to get started with for building and maintenance, but also have benefits that really shine with lots of diverse teams sharing resources.
+> 💁 **Opinion** - More ephemeral and version-controlled are harder to get started with for building and maintenance, but also have benefits that really shine with lots of diverse teams sharing resources.
 In my experience, persistent environments tend to work well for single projects and start to have problems when the project needs change or there are more projects sharing hardware.
 In my experience, maintenance of shared tooling tends to be less of an institutional priority over time - so routine patches, upgrades, etc., become overlooked.[^3]
+{: .prompt-tip}

 ### Compute design